Gary Gannon: Councillor

+As a TD

+2020 to 2024

 Gannon again stood as the Social Democrats candidate in the Dublin Central constituency at the 2020 general election and won a seat on the 9th count.

 As a TD Gannon has spoken on issues relating to access to education, and on how the lack of access to education can play into poverty and gang violence.
 He has also spoken about the Magdalene laundries and the need to preserve the historical significance of the sites.

 In May 2021 Gannon called upon Foreign Affairs Minister Simon Coveney to expel the Israeli Ambassador to Ireland following the outbreak of the 2021 Israel–Palestine crisis.

 In August 2021, following the Katherine Zappone controversy, Gannon wrote to the chair of the Oireachtas Foreign Affairs Committee Charles Flanagan to demand that the committee investigate Zappone's appointment as a special envoy to the UN.

-In November 2021 Gannon introduced a Bill to the Dáil which sought to “ensure that every single student and school that receives State funding will receive the same fact-based health, relationship and sex education regardless of their school's ethos”, rather than sex education being dictated by religious values.
+In November 2021 Gannon introduced a Bill to the Dáil which sought to "ensure that every single student and school that receives State funding will receive the same fact-based health, relationship and sex education regardless of their school's ethos", rather than sex education being dictated by religious values.
 Minister for Education Norma Foley did not oppose the Bill but called for a nine-month delay on its introduction in order to give time to schools to update their curriculums.

-In June 2022 Gannon was ordered to repay over €1,000 in expenses after recording the lowest attendance of any TD in the Dáil in 2021.
+In June 2022, Gannon was ordered to repay over €1,000 in expenses after recording the lowest attendance of any TD in the Dáil in 2021.
 TDs must attend a minimum of 120 days to avail of the Oireachtas travel and accommodation allowance, with Gannon having attended 109 days.